by Jillian Button, Hannah Biggins, Victoria Costa, Tiana Macleod and Alexander Batsis · 8 April 2025

 - the climate-related financial risks and opportunities of reporting entities; and

-- how entities manage, plan for and adapt to these risks and opportunities (see our recently published Insight for further details on the new regime).
+- how entities manage, plan for and adapt to these risks and opportunities (see our Insight for further details on the new regime).

-Reporting entities are now required to provide relevant disclosures in a new 'sustainability report'.
+'Group 1' reporting entities are now required to provide relevant disclosures in a new 'sustainability report' for financial years commencing on or after 1 January 2025.
 The sustainability report will form part of an entity's annual reporting obligations.
+'Group 2' and 'Group 3' reporting entities will be obliged to do the same for their first annual reporting period starting on or after 1 July 2026 and 1 July 2027 respectively.

 We recommend that boards:

-- seek information and training, whether from management or external advisers, regarding the proposed regime, including to understand what will be required of directors and judgement calls that will need to be made regarding certain disclosures;
+- seek information and training, whether from management or external advisers, regarding the new regime, including to understand what will be required of directors (and when), and the judgement calls that will need to be made regarding certain disclosures;

-- ensure material climate-related matters are embedded in the company's broader strategy and that there are effective risk and governance frameworks in place to monitor, assess and manage climate-related risks and to prepare for compliance (including appropriate verification and sign-off procedures for climate-related financial disclosures);
+- ensure material climate-related matters are consistent with and embedded in the company's broader strategy, and that there are effective risk and governance frameworks in place to monitor, assess and manage climate-related risks and to prepare for compliance (including appropriate verification and sign-off procedures for climate-related financial disclosures);

 - test and challenge management, including seeking information regarding the company's roadmap towards release of the first sustainability report and any potential hurdles to meeting proposed timeframes;